 You can view the changes.
 You can then choose to revert the changes on your file or publish them and handle any merge conflicts that might occur.

-See in Glossary window in the Unity Editor (menu: Window > General > Services).
-To launch Collaborate while you’re working, click the Collab button in the Unity Editor.
+To launch Collaborate while you’re working, click the Collab button that appears in the top nav bar of the Unity Editor.

 Did you find this page useful?
 Please give it a rating: